Parhae: Name

 Parhae was founded in 698 by Tae Choyŏng (Da Zuorong) under the name 震 (진, Jin), read as tsyinH in Middle Chinese.
 The kingdom's name was transcribed as 振 in Chinese, with the same Middle Chinese reading as 震.
+This name is presumed to derive from the 'Jin' (震) trigram of the I Ching, which means thunder, movement, change, and corresponds with the East.

 In 713, the Tang dynasty bestowed the ruler of Jin with the noble title "Prince of Commandery of Bohai (Parhae)" (渤海郡王).
 In 762, the Tang formally elevated Parhae to the status of a kingdom.
 The kingdom's territories did not overlap with the Bohai Commandery.
-According to Jin Yufu, the Tang referred to the state as Mohe (Kr.
-Malgal, name of the ethnic group) until 713, and "Parhae" was possibly used as a different transcription of the same name.
-According to the New Book of Tang, the state was called Mohe before it received investiture from China and assumed the name Bohai.
+According to the New Book of Tang, the state was referred to as Mohe (靺鞨, Kr.
+Malgal, name of the ethnic group) before receiving investiture from the Tang in 713 and assuming the name Bohai (Parhae).
+Historian Jin Yufu also argued that the Tang referred to the state as Mohe until that time and that "Parhae" may have been another transcription of the same name.
 Linguists Karl Heinrich Menges and Roy Andrew Miller raised another theory, suggesting that the name Parhae had an underlying native name which was cognate to Manchu butha ("hunting").